mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

 ## Final Model

 In order to improve this model, I am going to add the rest of the nutrition features and see how much it improves the RMSE.
-I assume the only additional feature that will be useful in the prediciton is protein, but I will add all of them for due dilligence.
+I assume the only additional feature that will be useful in the prediciton is protein, as it is the final of the three calorie-containing macronutrients not contained in the baseline model, but I will add all of them for due dilligence.
 Afterwards, I will run a Lasso on the new model, which will help me find and remove the features it deems to be irrelevant for predicting calories.

 Code for new sklearn Linear Regression pipeline, predicting Calories from X_test, and finding RMSE: